SUPScientist/supscientist.github.io/_posts/2022-01-07-sensorDev.md

 We currently have several sensors under development; here are some short descriptions:
 - one that calculates ∆pCO2 using a single, low-cost CO2 sensor (manuscript in review);
-- one that measures water level using ≈ $150 in parts and produces data of comparable quality to commercial instrumentation (manuscript in press; GitHub repository [here](https://github.com/SUPScientist/Seaport_Tide-SLR));
 - a multi-parameter bio-optical sensor based off of open source designs in the literature (more on this soon!);
 - one that combines off-the-shelf water quality instrumentation in a comparatively low-cost multiparameter sensor (https://github.com/SUPScientist/atlas-water-quality-withSD);
 - a collaboration with Sunburst Sensors wherein we are working improve validation, IoT networking, and data visualization for their pHyter, a low-cost spectrophotometric pH sensor.